koush/androidmono/README.txt

 cd androidmono
 ./get-mono.sh

-# Set up the NDK to be aware of the androidmono project
-./ndk-setup.sh ~/src/android-ndk

 ---- building the mono binaries and jni bindings ----

-# In your .bash_profile (or just remember to export it), put:
-export ANDROID_NDK=~/src/android-ndk

-# restart your shell and build
+# This will call ndk-build in the MonoActivity directory and build the android.dll
 cd ~/src/androidmono/jni/MonoJavaBridge
 ./build.sh

----- building the mono APK ----
+---- building and installing the mono APK ----

-From Eclipse, create a new Android project.
-Choose open existing, and browse to the
-directory: ~/src/androidmono/MonoActivity and continue.
+cd ~/src/androidmono/MonoActivity

-Run the project, and you will see an Activity that starts and extracts the mono binaries to your device/emulator.
+ant install

 ---- running mono from the command line ----